Eucalyptus salmonophloia: Taxonomy and naming

-Three other syntypes are held at the National Herbarium of Victoria all collected by Ferdinand von Mueller.
-One was collected in 1877 from the upper reaches of the Swan River another in 1887 near York and the third in the same year but beyonf York.
+Three other syntypes are held at the National Herbarium of Victoria, all collected by Ferdinand von Mueller.
+One was collected in 1877 from the upper reaches of the Swan River, another in 1887 near York and the third in the same year but beyond York.

 The tree is a part of the subgenus Symphyomyrtus and the Bisectae section and belongs to the Destitutae subsection.
 Member of this subsection have buds with two opercula and have no oil glands in the pith of the branchlets.
 E. salmonophloia has no close relatives within the Destitutae subsection.
 It is the single species belonging to the series Salmonophloiae.
-It has superficial similarities to the series Subulatae but the fruit of the salmon gum has wide valves over the shallow ovary distinguishing it from the species in series which all have deeply sunk ovaries.
+It has superficial similarities to the series Subulatae but the fruit of the salmon gum has wide valves over the shallow ovary distinguishing it from the species in that series which all have deeply sunk ovaries.

 Distribution and habitat

 Found in large woodland communities, E. salmonophloia is found in the southern Wheatbelt and Goldfields-Esperance region of Western Australia.
-It is found in the following IBRA regions; The Geraldton Sandplains in the northwest extending south in the Avon Wheatbelt and into the Jarrah Forest region.
-The range extends east through the Murchison, Mallee, Esperance Plains and Coolgardie regions as far east as the Great Victoria Desert.
-In western areas there are remnant populations, extending from the York and Northam areas, south to around Jerramungup mostly as a result of agricultural practices.
-Eastern occurrences are far less disturbed and extend as far east as Cundeelee to the north around Mt Gibson area and south to around Salmon Gums.
-The tree usually dominates these communities forming a sparse upper canopy.
-Found growing in broad valleys, plain and low hills in areas that receive as little as 250 mm of rain per year it grows in alkaline loamy soils red clay loam or clay and red sandy soils often with gravel.
+It exists in the following IBRA regions: from the Geraldton Sandplains in the northwest extending south in the Avon Wheatbelt and into the Jarrah Forest region.
+The range extends through the Murchison, Mallee, Esperance Plains and Coolgardie regions as far east as the Great Victoria Desert.
+In western areas there are only remnant populations, extending from the York and Northam areas south to around Jerramungup, mostly as a result of agricultural practices.
+Eastern occurrences are far less disturbed and extend as far as Cundeelee to the north around the Mt Gibson area and to around Salmon Gums to the south.
+The tree usually dominates these communities, forming a sparse upper canopy.
+Found growing in broad valleys, plains and low hills in areas that receive as little as 250 mm of rain per year, it grows in alkaline loamy soils, red clay loam, red clay and red sandy soils, often with gravel.
 It is found in granite soils in western areas and calcerous soils in eastern areas.